 A field reconnaissance was carried out by four authors immediately after the earthquakes on February 12-17, for a period of five days and the observations were reported in the present paper.
 The authors also experienced the Mw=5.3 earthquake on 12 February during their observations.
 The objective of field reconnaissance was to record the causes of the damage patterns observed in the buildings, mainly in the rural areas affected by the earthquake swarm.
-The paper discusses the seismological aspects of the earthquakes, describes the classifications of buildings in the area and elaborates on the performance of various building types during the earthquakes.
+The paper discusses the seismological aspects of the earthquakes, describes the classifications of buildings in the area and elaborates on the performance of various building types during the earthquakes and evaluates the damage distributions according to villages, damage ratios, structures and damage levels.